-As evening deepens, as seen from around the globe, the bright stars we in the Northern Hemisphere know as the Winter Circle will swing westward across the sky at the rate of about 15o per hour.
+As evening deepens, as seen from around the globe, these stars will swing westward across the sky at the rate of about 15 degrees per hour.

 Here’s how to locate the Winter Circle from mid-northern latitudes.
 At dusk or nightfall, look high up for the bright star Capella.
 This star marks the top (or more properly, the northern terminus) of the Winter Circle.